-6 Breakdown by Government Bond Holders
+7 Breakdown by Government Bond Holders

-A significantly large portion of JGBs are held by Japanese domestic investors including financial institutions.
-Although the percentage of JGBs held by foreign investors has been on an uptrend recently, it remains at the low level of approximately 12%.
-On the contrary, bonds of major foreign countries are held in large part by overseas investors who account for approximately 40% in the U.S., approximately 50% in Germany and France (Fig.c6-7).
+According to a breakdown of government bonds by holder category published in each country, a significantly large portion of JGBs are held by Japanese domestic investors including financial institutions.
+Although the percentage of JGBs held by foreign investors has been on an uptrend recently, it now stands at approximately 13%.
+In other major countries, however, foreign ownership of government bonds is higher, including approximately 30% in the U.S. and approximately 50% in Germany and France (Fig. c5-11).